Functional relations for higher-order free cumulants: Proof of the main results

 The second factor here has a polynomial dependence on $k$ in each degree in $\hbar$, and we can use the following trick to assemble it: if $Q(k)$ is a polynomial in $k$, we have

 For every given monomial in $\hbar,X_1,\ldots,X_n$, we need to use such a formula when the summation ranges over a set of integers $k$ bounded from below, in which case it makes sense in the framework explained in Remark~\ref{rem:div}.
+Equation~\eqref{eqn:KeyComb-2} is turned by this trick into